We’ve all come across those “high vibe” sparkly-toothed people before.

-- You’re attracted towards the lighter and more ‘higher-conscious’ aspect of spirituality, but feel repelled (and maybe also irresistibly drawn to) the shadow side or Underworld path of spirituality
+- You’re attracted towards the lighter and more “high vibe” aspect of spirituality, but feel repelled (and maybe also irresistibly drawn to) the shadow side or Underworld path of spirituality.

-- You can’t handle criticism well (even if it is a well-meaning critique) and feel upset
+- You can’t handle criticism well (even if it is a well-meaning critique) and feel terribly upset or insecure.

 If you don’t journal yet, invest in a journal and make a regular habit of writing down your thoughts and feelings.
+The simple habit of journaling is a wonderful way of developing more self-awareness.
 (See: How to Journal)

 2. Understand that conflict/negativity is actually a good thing

-- It helps you to actively develop more patience and forbearance around others.
+- It helps you to develop more patience and forbearance around others.